phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 This is because, at the time the script runs, the page has already been drawn in light mode, and just then we change it to dark mode.

-The fix is to recover the theme from `localStorage` _as early as possible_.
+The fix is to set the theme from `localStorage` _as early as possible_.
 But this also means that we won't be able to add an event listener to the button because it has yet to be created:

 ```html
 <body data-theme="light">